vrothberg/vgrep/README.md

 ```

 ###Show indexed location
-To visit a specific location we can use '--show' and the corresponding index.
+To visit a specific location we can use **'--show'** and the corresponding
-vgrep will then open the location with the editor set in your enviroment.
-If
+index.  vgrep will then open the location with the editor set in your
-no editor is set, vgrep defaults to vim.
+*enviroment*.
+If no editor is set, vgrep defaults to vim.

 ```
 [~/linux/kernel/irq]$ vgrep --show 3